parrt/cs601/lectures/db.md

 ### Left outer join

-To solve this problem for real, we need to use an outer join, but let's start with a simpler problem.
+To solve this "who didn't get a full refund" problem for real, we need to use an outer join, but let's start with a simpler problem.
 Let's say we want to see a record for all people, even if they've never had an order.
 This will do the trick:

 ```sql
 select FirstName,LastName,OrderAmount